The Archetype Crucible

 Jace reviewed his captors.
 Given time, he could easily escape from his current

-captors, but he kept reminding himself of his mission, and that he was not truly
+confinement, but he kept reminding himself of his mission, and that he was not

-a captive for he and his people had done no wrong to those who lived in the
+truly a captive for he and his people had done no wrong to those who lived in

-city.
-If anything, they were trying to save the people who lived here more pain
+the city.
+If anything, they were trying to save the people who lived here more

-and misery.
-Often, however, those who carried the guns were little better than
+pain and misery.
+Often, however, those who carried the guns were little better

-the ones they replaced.
-The world was short on trust, and well so it was for
+than the ones they replaced.
+The world was short on trust, and well so it was

 negotiation table.
-Vada non verba, General Rettig had once said.
+Facta non verba, General Rettig had once said.
 It was the

 motto of Rettig’s outfit.

-His guard shifted his balance behind him, keeping out of peripheral sight of
+shifting his balance behind him, keeping out of peripheral sight of Jace.

-Jace.
 Good.

 That meant that the man was at least somewhat competent.
-Jace was
+Jace was bound because

-bound because one of the things that the world had lost during the Last War was
+one of the things that the world had lost during the Last War was trust.
+Jace

-trust.
-Jace did not have the trust of those who he appeared before now, and they
+did not have the trust of those who he appeared before now, and they were afraid

-were afraid of him.
-Fear generated anger, anger lead to violence and irrational
+of him.
+Fear generated anger, anger lead to violence and irrational hatred.

-hatred.
-Rettig had taught all of her soldiers this.
-Trust was the most important
+Rettig had taught all of his soldiers this.
+Trust was the most important thing

 Because Jace did not have the trust of these people, the leather cords would